The equivalence between local inertial frames and electromagnetic gauge in Einstein-Maxwell theories

 \section{Equivalence for Lorentz transformed tetrads}

 However, the point remains to be proved that there is a similar relationship for a locally Lorentz transformed tetrad, such that the new plane or blade one will be Lorentz transformed with respect to the one that diagonalizes the stress-energy tensor.
 We proceed then to call generically the tetrad set (\ref{U}-\ref{W}) by the standard name $E_{\alpha}^{\:\:\mu}$.
-For the second electromagnetic tetrad we are going to need a local Lorentz transformation.
+For the second electromagnetic tetrad we will need a local Lorentz transformation.
 Let us analyze the expression $\tilde{E}_{\delta}^{\:\:\rho} = \Lambda^{\alpha}_{\:\:\delta}\:E_{\alpha}^{\:\:\rho}$.
-This is going to be a Lorentz transformed electromagnetic tetrad vector.
-Then, keeping the same notation as in \cite{A}, we call,
+This will be a Lorentz transformed electromagnetic tetrad vector.
+Then, keeping the same notation as in section VI of reference \cite{A}, we call,